-- Car insurance is location-, driver- and company-dependent, so shopping around for quotes can help you find the cheapest car insurance as a good driver.
+- Car insurance companies each have their own rating methods so shopping around with multiple carriers can ensure you find the cheapest car insurance policy.

 Car insurance for good drivers